-• Never wash or rinse the engine while it is running; water in the running engine may cause internal damage.
+- Never wash or rinse the engine while it is running; water in the running engine may cause internal damage. - Never wash or rinse any ignition coil, spark plug wire or spark plug well, or the area in and around these locations.